soedinglab/CCMgen/README.md

 ### Development Versions from Git

-To clone CCMgen/CCMpredPy directly from git, please use the following command line:
+To clone the latest development version of CCMgen/CCMpredPy, please use the following command line:

 ```bash
 git clone https://github.com/soedinglab/ccmgen.git